ekiim/odeanimate/README.md

 # ODE Animate

+> No users except owner is allowed to commit to master branch.

 This project aims to be a set of tools for solving, plotting, and animating _ordinary differential equations_, solutions.

 > The rational for this is, _trying to use pure-python_ to do numerical analysis.

 Most techniques here are going to be without the use of any external modules.

 The only external modules that are used _directly_ by this project are:

  - `matplotlib`, which is used to configure the _figures_ for plotting.
  - `ffmpeg-python`, which is used to _gather_ several _figures_ and turn them in to animations.
+ - `handout` to turn examples in to html pages.
+ - `coverage` and `pytest` to ensure code quality.

 ## Features

 > Most of this features are _W.I.P._ (work in progress)

- - [ ] Vector objects with _basic_ operations.
+ - [X] Vector objects with _basic_ operations.
- - [ ] Function utilities for _real valued_ functions.
+ - [WIP] Function utilities for _real valued_ functions.
- - [ ] Generic _ODE_ integrators.
+ - [WIP] Generic _ODE_ integrators.
- - [ ] Automatic plotting for _real valued_ functions.
+ - [WIP] Automatic plotting for _real valued_ functions.
  - [ ] Utilities for 3D curves.
  - [ ] Utilities for 3D surfaces.
  - [ ] Animation Loop.